italia/eudi-wallet-it-docs/docs/en/trust.rst

 The Trust Chains can also be verified offline, using one of the Trust Anchor's public keys.

 .. note::
-    Since the Wallet Instance is not a Federation Entity, the Trust Evaluation Mechanism related to it **requires the presentation of the Wallet Instance Attestation during the credential issuance and presentation phases**.
+    Since the Wallet Instance is not a Federation Entity, the Trust Evaluation Mechanism related to it **requires the presentation of the Wallet Attestation during the credential issuance and presentation phases**.

-    The Wallet Instance Attestation conveys all the required information pertaining to the instance, such as its public key and any other technical or administrative information, without any User's personal data.
+    The Wallet Attestation conveys all the required information pertaining to the instance, such as its public key and any other technical or administrative information, without any User's personal data.

 Relying Party Attestation